BADWATER Cape Fear 51.4 Miler 3/20/2017

 Photo credit: Robert Lee, Beamcatchers

-There were 20+ mph headwinds for 20 miles total, while beach running.
-Not to mention when it was high tide, we were forced to either run in the water or the soft sand.
+While on the beach, there were 20+ mph headwinds for 20 miles.
+Not to mention when it was high tide, we were forced to either run near the water (avoid the waves or get your feet wet) or the soft sand.
 We had a non-strategized run/walk to cope with Mother Nature.

 Photo credit: Robert Lee, Beamcatchers